ilanman/Rpres_ML/index.md

 <space>

 - Turn abstracted knowledge into something that can be utilized
-- Model user heuristics since it cannot see every example
+- Model uses heuristics since it cannot see every example
   - When hueristics are systematically wrong, the algorithm has a bias
 - Very simple models have high bias
   - Some bias is good - let's us ignore the noise